rsfutch77/everdell_ai/README.md

 8. Basic locations
 9. Prosperity cards
 10. Card rules that affect other cards in play
+11. Shared and limited locations (including the rangers ability)

 Below is a list of game functions that are not yet handled:
 V1 Plan:
-- Card rules that add a worker location
+#TODO V1 Card rules that add a worker location
-- Card rules that activate when a card is played
+#TODO V1 Card rules that activate when a card is played
-- Both harvests
+#TODO V1 Both harvests
-- Basic Events
+#TODO V1 Basic Events
-- Shared and limited locations (including the rangers ability)
-- Forest locations
+#TODO V1 Forest locations
-- Special Events
+#TODO V1 Special Events
-- King card rules
+#TODO V1 King card rules
-- Haven
+#TODO V1 Haven
-- Journey
+#TODO V1 Journey
-- Occupation and bonus occupations (i.e. Ranger adding another dungeon spot)
+#TODO V1 Occupation and bonus occupations (i.e. Ranger adding another dungeon spot)
-- Occupation lock
+#TODO V1 Occupation lock
-- Open Destination cards
+#TODO V1 Open Destination cards
-- Add ID# and details of each card to game state (if needed?)
-- When testing, pause after each draw to select the correct cards into all positions and wait for a continue button
+#TODO V1 When testing, pause after each draw to select the correct cards into all positions and wait for a continue button
-- AI should choose which cards to discard for the undertaker rather than just picking the first 3 in the meadow V2 Plan:
+#TODO V1 AI should choose which cards to discard for the undertaker rather than just picking the first 3 in the meadow
--
+V2 Plan:
-- Gatherers should only add points for pairs with Harvesters, not just any lone Harvester.
+#TODO V2 Gatherers should only add points for pairs with Harvesters, not just any lone Harvester.
-- Similarly, harvesters should only grant resources when paired.
+#TODO V2 Harvesters should only grant resources when paired.
-- Extra locations when there are 4 players
+#TODO V2 Extra forrest locations when there are 4 players
-- Discarding cards that would be over the hand limit when donating cards to an opponent
+#TODO V2 Discarding cards that would be over the hand limit when donating cards to an opponent
-- Drawing all cards from the meadow before replenishing when multiple cards are drawn from the meadow
+#TODO V2 Drawing all cards from the meadow before replenishing when multiple cards are drawn from the meadow
-- If a player has passed, they can not be given any resources or cards
+#TODO V2 If a player has passed, they can not be given any resources or cards
-- In the case of ties, the player with more events wins, if there is still a tie, then count resources
+#TODO V2 In the case of ties, the player with more events wins, if there is still a tie, then count resources
-- Re-shuffling an empty deck in training mode
+#TODO V2 Re-shuffling an empty deck
-- The Chapel and Shepherd are not implemented yet because they are annoying
+#TODO V2 The Chapel and Shepherd are not implemented yet because they are annoying

 AI Limitiations and Future Improvements
 ---------------